How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 1. What is the most important part of a 90 day growth plan?

-The most important part is setting clear, measurable goals and KPIs at the very beginning.
-Without a defined target, it’s impossible to create a focused strategy or measure your success.
+Setting a clear north star metric and supporting KPIs at the very beginning.
+Without a defined target, it is impossible to create a focused strategy or measure your success.

 2. How often should I review my 90 day ecommerce plan?

-You should review your plan on a weekly basis.
-Check in on your KPIs to see if you are on track.
-This allows you to make quick adjustments to your tactics if something isn’t working as expected.
+Weekly.
+Check in on your KPIs in a structured growth meeting to see if you are on track.
+This allows you to make quick adjustments to your tactics if something is not working as expected.

 3. Can I use a 90 day growth plan for an established store, not just a new launch?

 Absolutely.
 A 90 day plan is an excellent framework for any stage of business.
-For an established store, the goals might be different, such as expanding into a new category, improving profitability, or increasing customer lifetime value, but the phased approach is just as effective.
+For an established store, the goals might be different (expanding into a new category, improving profitability, or increasing customer lifetime value) but the phased approach is just as effective.

-4. What’s a realistic goal for a 90 day growth plan?
+4. What is a realistic goal for a 90 day growth plan?

 A realistic goal depends heavily on your starting point, budget, and product category.
 For a new product, a good goal might be to achieve a certain Best Seller Rank (BSR) and a target number of daily sales.
 For an existing store, it might be to increase overall revenue by 20% or improve profit margins by 5%.